 Placement testing is required of all entering matriculated students unless they have:

-- a score over 500 on the SAT – Critical Reading to waive the reading test.
+- A score of 28 or higher on the NEW SAT Reading test or over 510 or higher on the old SAT – Critical Reading to waive the reading test.

-- a score over 600 on the SAT – Critical Reading to waive the reading and writing test.
+- A score of 32 or higher on the NEW SAT Reading test or over 600 or higher on the OLD SAT – Critical Reading to waive the reading and writing test.

 - Completion of level IV of one foreign language.